Loopring/protocols/packages/loopring_v3/DESIGN.md

 A realistic use case would be for selling some token for one of the available stable coins.
 Or selling some token for ETH and WETH.
 In these cases the user doesn't really care which specific token he buys, but he increases his chance of finding a matching order.

-## On-chain Deposit/Withdraw Request Handling
+## Onchain Deposit/Withdraw Request Handling

-On-chain deposit and withdrawal requests are added to a small 'blockchain' on-chain.
+Onchain deposit and withdrawal requests are added to a small 'blockchain' onchain.
 We use separate chains for deposits and withdrawals.
 For every request we store the following:
 - The accumulated hash: The hash of the request data hashed together with the accumulated hash of the previous request.
 - The accumulated fee: The fee of the request added to the the accumulated fee of the previous request.
 - The timestamp the request was added.